-A prescribed entity must maintain information with regard to agents granted approval to access and use PI.
+A prescribed entity must maintain information with regard to agents granted approval to access and use personal information.
 The information must be maintained in such a manner that the prescribed entity can promptly generate a log from the information.
 At a minimum, the information, and any subsequent log generated from the information, must include the:

-- name of the agent granted approval to access and use PI - data holdings of PI to which the agent has been granted approval to access and use - level or type of access and use granted - date that access and use was granted - termination date or the date of the next audit of access to and use of the PI
+- name of the agent granted approval to access and use personal information - data holdings of personal information to which the agent has been granted approval to access and use - level or type of access and use granted - date that access and use was granted - termination date or the date of the next audit of access to and use of the personal information